jsakaluk/dySEM/README.md

 `dySEM` also contains functionality to help you quickly, correctly, and reproducibly generate output from your fitted model(s), in the forms of path diagrams and/or tables of statistical values.
+By default these save to a temporary directory, but you can specify a directory of your choice by replacing `tempdir()` (e.g., with `"."`, which will place it in your current working directory).

 ``` r
 outputModel(dvn, model = "cfa", fit = qual.indist.fit,